-4.2 EHF Champions League
+4.2 EHF club competitions

-4.2.1 COMPETITION NAMES
+4.2.1 EHF CHAMPIONS LEAGUE

-TERM NOTES EHF Champions League Men Always written as EHF Champions League In quotes report exactly what is said, therefore 'Champions League' Do not refer to it simply as 'CL' in editorial a competition has a title sponsor, the name of the sponsor always goes at the beginning e.g. 'XXXX EHF Champions League' Refer to VELUX EHF Champions League for the seasons from 2010/11 - 2019/20 or to EHF Champions League for the seasons before 2010/11 EHF Champions League Men 2020/21 Season date is always at the end EHF Champions League Women Not EHF Women's Champions League (this was phased out at end of 2011/12 season) In the first mention use the full name of the competition EHF Champions League can be used 'Champions League' can be used in quotes Do not refer to it simply as 'CL' in editorial Refer to 'EHF Champions League Women' or 'EHF Champions League' when referring to history of the competition EHF FINAL4 Men Always capitalised, always with number '4' Don't use 'FINAL4' in a standalone format The term 'FINAL4' must be used in combination with additional words in a format such as 'EHF FINAL4' or when used with a title sponsorship e.g. 'XXXX EHF FINAL4' etc. due to legal reasons Full event name is EHF Champions League FINAL4 Men but should not be used for editorial purposes Year is always at the end, e.g. EHF FINAL4 Men 2021 If referring to EHF FINAL4 2021 or beyond, do not use VELUX Refer to 'VELUX EHF FINAL4' when referring to the history of the competition (2010-2019) EHF FINAL4 Women Always with number '4', always with Women's (or WOMEN'S in official documents) Don't use 'FINAL4' in a standalone format The term 'FINAL4' must be used in combination with additional words in a format such as 'EHF FINAL4' or when used with a title sponsorship due to legal reasons Full name of the event is EHF Champions League FINAL4, but should not be used for editorial purposes Year is always at the end, e.g. EHF FINAL4 Women 2022 When referring to events in the past as the EHF FINAL4 Match of the Week Always with capital 'M' and 'W' e.g. the Match of the Week Abbreviate as MOTW and use #MOTW for social media
+TERM NOTES Machineseeker EHF Champions League Always written as Machineseeker EHF Champions League In quotes report exactly what is said, therefore 'Champions League' Do not refer to it simply as 'CL' in editorial a competition has a title sponsor, the name of the sponsor always goes at the beginning e.g. 'XXXX EHF Champions League' Refer to VELUX EHF Champions League for the seasons from 2010/11 - 2019/20 or to EHF Champions League for the seasons before 2010/11 Machineseeker EHF Champions League 2023/24 Season years are always at the end EHF Champions League Women Not EHF Women's Champions League (this was phased out at end of 2011/12 season) In the first mention use the full name of the competition EHF Champions League can be used 'Champions League' can be used in quotes Do not refer to it simply as 'CL' in editorial Refer to 'EHF Champions League Women' or 'EHF Champions League' when referring to history of the competition TruckScout24 EHF FINAL4 Always capitalised, always with number '4' Don't use 'FINAL4' in a standalone format The term 'FINAL4' must be used in combination with additional words in a format such as 'EHF FINAL4' or when used with a title sponsorship e.g. 'XXXX EHF FINAL4' etc. due to legal reasons Full event name is EHF Champions League FINAL4 Men but should not be used for editorial purposes Year is always at the end, e.g. TruckScout24 EHF FINAL4 2024 Refer to 'VELUX EHF FINAL4' when referring to the history of the competition (2010-2019) EHF FINAL4 Women Always with number '4', always with Women's (or WOMEN'S in official documents) Don't use 'FINAL4' in a standalone format The term 'FINAL4' must be used in combination with additional words in a format such as 'EHF FINAL4' or when used with a title sponsorship due to legal reasons Full name of the event is EHF Champions League FINAL4, but should not be used for editorial purposes Year is always at the end, e.g. EHF FINAL4 Women 2024 When referring to events in the past as the EHF FINAL4 Match of the Week Always with capital 'M' and 'W' e.g. the Match of the Week Abbreviate as MOTW and use #MOTW for social media wild card Never use wildcard but upgrade Neter group 1 group 2 ste.
+Do not conitalize (group') group phase Note: group 1, group 2 etc. Do not capitalise 'group'The term 'group stage' can be synonym as an option play-offs Not playoffs or Play-Offs first leg/second leg First and second match in the play-offs or quarter-finals quarter-final/quarter-finals Not quarterfinals or Quarter-Finals semi-final/semi-finals Not Semi-Finals or semifinals 3 rd place match final Not Final